zeebe-io/zeebe-chaos/chaos-days/blog/2021-10-05-recovery-time/index.md

 My current assumption is that it was related to the previous build up state and switching between different worker configurations etc. Let us see whether we can observe this again.

+**Update 2:**

+The second benchmark failed several days again, without any intervention.
+I investigated that issue further and it seem to be related to frequent install requests, which are sent by the leader.
+See for more information the related issue https://github.com/camunda-cloud/zeebe/issues/7955